vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/getting-started.md

 ## Getting Started

-VDO(vSphere Driver Operator) is built out of operator-sdk.
+VDO(vSphere Kubernetes Driver Operator) is built out of operator-sdk.
 The operator is configured to run on master node, with a single replica deployment.

 VDO operator is built to run on vanilla k8s cluster as well Openshift clusters